petedejoy/documentation/v2/clickstream/sources/serverside.md

 #### Step 2

-Inside your python app, set you app_id inside an instance of the Analytics object.
+Inside your python app, set you Source ID inside an instance of the Analytics object.
 ```
 import analytics
 analytics.app_id = ‘astronomer_app_id’